AbuDhabi/Charsheets/sc-traveller.md

 Soc 9  +1

 Homeworld: Pridewater.
-Nationality: Confederate. (+1 GC at end of chargen, a gun of my choosing from p.99.
-NOT INCLUDED YET)
+Nationality: Confederate. (+1 GC at end of chargen, a gun of my choosing from p.99)

-Final skills:
+Skills:
 Survival 0
 Seafarer 0
 Social Science 0